smushball27295/Project/README.md

 ![prediction](https://user-images.githubusercontent.com/51070088/111088767-2f4c7980-84ff-11eb-95b1-e54d481b54c5.JPG)

 #PLEASE NOTE: There is a file project_submission.py and a file model2.py.
 The difference in the files are the features and the number of models.
-Deployment has been done using logistic regression and a limited number of features.
+Deployment has been done using logistic mwthod and a limited number of features.

 Futher more, this flask app can been hosted using AWS EC2 instance with the following steps: